wilsonzlin/minify-html/README.md

 Note that only existing whitespace will be up for removal via minification.
 Entities that represent whitespace will not be decoded and then removed.

-For options that have a list of tags as their values, the tags should be separated by a comma.
+For options that have a list of tags as their value, the tags should be separated by a comma.

 An `*` (asterisk, U+002A) can be used to represent the complete set of possible tags.
+Providing no value represents the empty set.
-It essentially fully enables or disables the option.
+Both values essentially fully enables or disables the option.

 For brevity, hyperbuild has built-in sets of tags that can be used in place of declaring all their members; they begin with a `$` sign: